valueforvalue/Family-Worship-md/FamilyWorship.md

 ###Preparation for Worship

 Each member of the household should engage in a private prayer with the Lord before coming to worship corporately.
-They should do so to promote a proper spirit, one of reverance and awe for the Lord and the reading of his Word.
+They should do so to promote a proper spirit, one of reverence and awe for the Lord and the reading of his Word.

 ###Call to Worship